 Under FSS, residents get desired job training, and while rent would increase to $375 per month, says Nash, “We would match that with a deposit into a savings account.
 So, when they graduate from the FSS plan, they have access to that money for a down payment on a house, or a car, whatever they need.
 And the savings account can grow up to $10,000.”

 The success rate is quite good, Nash told The Urban News.
 “Most of the participants succeed, only a handful move out or quit the program.
 Some who have signed up are in job training but aren’t yet earning an income.”

 Moving to Work

 A new program, “Moving to Work,” currently being studied and tested, would decouple residents’ rent payments from their income.
 Rent would go up a small amount (3% to 5%) each year, but people could go out and get work and “not have to climb that cliff,” Nash explains.

 Another program is Housing Voucher Home Ownership, under which the money subsidizing rent can instead be used to subsidize private home ownership.

 Nash says, “Once you qualify for a loan, based on income and credit report and other factors, you find a house within your range, and HACA will use your housing subsidy to help pay the mortgage.”

-Part II: The tourism industry: wages, housing, quality of life (this article, published November 2019)
+Part II: Affordable Housing – the Tourism Industry; wages, housing, quality of life (this article, published November 2019)

-Part III: The economic consequences: withholding wealth, opportunity, and the American Dream (coming December 2019)
+Part III: Affordable Housing – the Economic Consequences; withholding wealth, opportunity, and the American Dream (published December 2019)